HrafnBehr/CapStone/README.md

   - The PM can Select a program to update or delete.

+  Test Manager

-  Test Manager - If the user is not a PM, their Home page will be blank and has a filter button to enable them to search for specific activities/tasks.
+  - If the user is not a PM, their Home page will be blank and has a filter button to enable them to search for specific activities/tasks.

-         - ased on their filter criteria, the appropriate activities/tasks will be displayed.
+  - Based on the Test Manager filter criteria, the appropriate activities/tasks will be displayed.

 * When the user is done using the application, the user can logout and exit the application.